 Tom is a second degree black belt in kick-boxing and currently trains in the art of Muay Thai (Thai boxing) which follows a simple philosophy that the body mind and heart all need to be trained, a philosophy reflected in this exceptional therapist.

-A Muay Thai expert is also required to have a sense of brotherhood and to help others when the opportunity to do so arises.
 Tom continuously demonstrates this by going above and beyond for his patients, not only in clinic but in his spare time too, completing a 90-mile ultra- marathon along the Jurassic coast to raise money for the British Heart Foundation and Parkinson’s UK.